Terris McDuffie: Negro leagues

 McDuffie started his baseball career in 1930 as an outfielder for the Birmingham Black Barons, hitting a .297 batting average with a .353 on-base percentage and leading the Negro leagues with 18 stolen bases.
-He batted .273 for Birmingham in 1931, but soon switched to the mound and began developing his pitcher skills.
+He batted .273 for Birmingham in 1931, but soon switched to the mound and began developing his pitching skills.

-He bounced around between 1932 and 1933, having stints with the Atlantic City Bacharach Giants, Pollock's Cuban Stars, Hilldale Daisies, and Baltimore Black Sox before joining the Pennsylvania Red Caps of New York in 1934.
-In that season, he pitched an 18-inning, 3–1 victory over the Jacksonville Red Caps, and hurled a no-hitter for the Brooklyn Eagles against the House of David club the next year.
+He frequently changed teams between 1932 and 1933, including stints with the Atlantic City Bacharach Giants, Pollock's Cuban Stars, Hilldale Daisies, and Baltimore Black Sox before joining the Pennsylvania Red Caps of New York in 1934.
+In that season, he pitched an 18-inning, 3–1 victory over the Jacksonville Red Caps and hurled a no-hitter for the Brooklyn Eagles against the House of David club the next year.
 He moved to the consolidated Brooklyn-Newark Eagles late in 1936, playing for them through the 1937 midseason.

-McDuffie struggled in 1936 while battling stomach ailments that would haunt him in later years as well.
+McDuffie struggled in 1936 while battling stomach ailments that would ail him in later years as well.
 He rebounded in 1937, going 10–4 with a 3.07 ERA, and hurled two victories over Satchel Paige in three matchups.
-He quickly became a favorite of Effa Manley, who along with his husband Abe Manley was co-owner of the Eagles.
+He quickly became a favorite of Effa Manley, who along with her husband Abe Manley, was co-owner of the Eagles.
 She took an active role in the team, serving as manager and scheduler.
-Sometimes she took too active a role, for instance, when she tried to control the antics of McDuffie inside and outside the ballpark.
+Sometimes she took such an active role as to impact the lives of the players.
+For instance, she tried to control the antics of McDuffie inside and outside the ballpark.

 Terris the Terrible, as he was dubbed, amassed a 13–2 record for Newark in 1938 while completing his 18 starts.
-But he was also at the center of a controversy when the Eagles players and staff hinted at a possible sentimental relation between Mrs. Manfrey and McDuffie.
+But he was also at the center of a controversy when the Eagles players and staff hinted at a possible sentimental relation between Mrs. Manley and McDuffie.
 While there is no conclusive evidence to support whether or not she and McDuffie had an affair, Abe Manley promptly traded him to the New York Black Yankees.

 Overall, his 1938 pitching record of 14–4 was second in the league, one win behind Homestead Grays ace Ray Brown.

 After that, McDuffie spent 1939 with the Black Yankees and the Baltimore Elite Giants and made his first appearance in the East-West All-Star Game in a relief role.
 He ended the year in the California Winter League, the first integrated baseball circuit in the 20th century as players from Major League Baseball and the Negro leagues played each other in training games.
 McDuffie led the league's pitchers with a 5–3 record, surpassing Johnny Lindell, Bob Feller, Lee Stine, George Darrow, Tom Glover, and Pat Tobin, among others.